dhruvish20/FAANG-Track/Notes/system_design_basics.md

 # Scalability Notes

+> this notes are just for my personal use and revision. it was created from the below repo and resorces specified in that repo. this is just my learnings and understandment from this repo which i wrote for clarity and revision

 # Part 1: Clones

 - **Load Balancer**: Distributes requests across app servers.
 Requests from the same user may hit different servers.